FAQ

 I'm a member of another body that provides liability insurance.
 Do I still need to join British Cycling or Cycling UK?

-British Triathlon, London Cycling Campaign and other organisations have varying policy terms and levels of cover, which become onerous on our volunteer committee members to check, so we keep it simple by asking all our members to join either Cycling UK or British Cycling to ensure an adequate level of cover (minimum £10m), and cover whilst participating in club rides.
+British Triathlon, London Cycling Campaign and other organisations have varying policy terms and levels of cover, so we keep it simple by asking all our members to join either Cycling UK or British Cycling to ensure an adequate level of cover (minimum £10m), and cover whilst participating in club rides.

 You can find out more about insurance requirements here.